 How To Make Cake Mix Peach Cobbler

-Prep – Preheat the oven to 350 degrees F. Drain the jar of peaches and place them into the 9×9 baking pan.
+Prep – Preheat the oven to 350 degrees F. Drain the jar of peaches to get rid of the syrup and place the peach slices into the 9×9 baking pan.
 Add in the flour and half of the cinnamon and then toss it until the peaches are completely coated.
 Adding the flour will help the peach juice thicken a little as it bakes to make a nice peach filling.

 Perfect Texture – Grating in cold butter is one of my favorite baking tricks.
 It ensures that the butter is in small, evenly distributed pieces, which gives the finished baked goods a better texture.